NodeBB-Community/nodebb-plugin-emoji-one/README.md

 ## Installation

-Install and activate `nodebb-plugin-emoji-extended` and `nodebb-plugin-emoji-one` via the admin control panel of your NodeBB instance.
+Install and activate `nodebb-plugin-emoji` and `nodebb-plugin-emoji-one` via the admin control panel of your NodeBB instance.

 ### Manual installation

 The manual installation via [NPM](https://www.npmjs.com/) may result in version-conflicts with NodeBB.

-    npm install nodebb-plugin-emoji-extended nodebb-plugin-emoji-one
+    npm install nodebb-plugin-emoji@2 nodebb-plugin-emoji-one@2